sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_other.rst

         MS  = MatrixSpace(QQ, rank)
         return MS(ans)

 The output ``ans`` is a Python list.
 The last two lines convert that list to an instance of the Sage class ``Matrix``.

 Alternatively, one could replace the first line of the above function with this:

 ::

         L = gap.new('SimpleLieAlgebra("%s", %s, Rationals);'%(type, rank))

-Defining "easy" and "hard" is subjective, but here is one
+Defining "easy" and "hard" is subjective, but here is one definition.
-definition: wrapping a GAP function is "easy" if there is already a corresponding class in Python or Sage for the output data type of the GAP function you are trying to wrap.
+Wrapping a GAP function is "easy" if there is already a corresponding class in Python or Sage for the output data type of the GAP function you are trying to wrap.
 For example, wrapping any GUAVA (GAP's error-correcting codes package) function is "easy" since error-correcting codes are vector spaces over finite fields and GUAVA functions return one of the following data types:

 - vectors over finite fields,

 - polynomials over finite fields,

 - matrices over finite fields,

 - permutation groups or their elements,

 - integers.

 Sage already has classes for each of these.

 A "hard" example is left as an exercise!
 Here are a few ideas.

-    Write a wrapper for GAP's ``FreeLieAlgebra`` function (or, more generally, all the finitely presented Lie algebra functions in GAP).
+- Write a wrapper for GAP's ``FreeLieAlgebra`` function (or, more generally, all the finitely presented Lie algebra functions in GAP).
 This would require creating new Python objects.

-    Write a wrapper for GAP's ``FreeGroup`` function (or, more generally, all the finitely presented groups functions in GAP).
+- Write a wrapper for GAP's ``FreeGroup`` function (or, more generally, all the finitely presented groups functions in GAP).
 This would require writing some new Python objects.

-    Write a wrapper for GAP's character tables.
+- Write a wrapper for GAP's character tables.
 Though this could be done without creating new Python objects, to make the most use of these tables, it probably would be best to have new Python objects for this.

 Singular